InnoExcell/MyNewApp/README.md

 # MyNewApp

-I created this repository directly from Visual Studio Code on Ubuntu 21.10 following the Build .NET tutuorial on https://docs.microsoft.com/en-gb/learn/paths/build-dotnet-applications-csharp/
+I created this repository directly from Visual Studio Code on Ubuntu 21.10 following the "Build .NET applications with C#" tutorial on https://docs.microsoft.com/en-gb/learn/paths/build-dotnet-applications-csharp/

 The app is running .NET v5.0